gefyrahq/gefyra/README.md

 doable for custom installations, too.
 - Kubernetes-probes can be faked by Gefyra's Pod component ("Carrier") in order to keep Kubernetes from removing _bridged_ Pods.
 However, this is currently only supported for `httpGet` probes.
 Otherwise, you need to turn off probes during development.
-- You will experience issues if you want to _bridge_ containers in Pods which specify a specific `command` (other than common shells)
+- You will experience issues if you want to _bridge_ containers in Pods which specify a specific `command` (other than common shells).
 - This project is in a quite early stage.
-I assume there are still a few bugs around
+I assume there are still a few bugs around.